Has this ever happened to you?

 The more you practice listening to Chinese, the better

 This is the first and most fundamental rule of Chinese listening practice: the more you listen, the better you will become.
 This sounds obvious, but few people actually live by this.
 What you listen to, how you listen to it, when you do it and so on are all secondary to the main goal of increasing the sheer volume.

 Listening to anything as much as you can.
 Naturally, if you can find things that interest you and that you can mostly understand, so much the better, but not listening enough because you don’t have enough material available isn’t a good excuse.

 Here are some ways you can dramatically increase the amount of listening practice in Chinese:

-- Set an online radio station on auto start on your computer
+- Set an online radio station such as Online Radio Box on auto start on your computer

 - Rip the audio from films, cartoons or video clips you’ve found online

 - Make sure you always have enough audio material on your phone

 - Listen while you walk, exercise, cook, brush your teeth and go to bed

 - Log how much you listen to and try to beat your own high score